Marco-Data26/Churn-Analysis-Dashboard/README.md

 ## Description

-Interactive sales dashboard for Adidas products using Excel with pivot tables and slicers.
+Interactive churn dashboard for a telecome company using SQL server and Power BI(Power query and Dax).

-This dashboard helps visualize sales performance and trends across different sales channels, regions and products for male and female customers.
+This dashboard Focuses on churn analysis across all age groups, genders, states, contracts and as well as across all services.

 ## Data & Tools Used